2019 Ford EcoBoost 400: First practice

 First practice session scheduled for Friday was cancelled due to rain.
 Final practice session was postponed to Saturday in place of qualifying also due to rain.

 Final practice

 Kyle Busch was the fastest in the final practice session with a time of 31.959 seconds and a speed of 168.966 mph.

 Qualifying

-Qualifying for Saturday was cancelled due to rain on Friday and Denny Hamlin, the point leader, was awarded the pole as a result.
+Qualifying for Saturday was cancelled due to rain on Friday.
+Points leader Denny Hamlin was awarded the pole as a result.